 The following are certain factors relating to the business and securities of the Company.
-The Company will face a few challenges and significant risks in the development of its business due to the nature of and present stage of its business.
+The Company may face a few challenges and significant risks in the development of its business due to the nature of and present stage of its business.
 Additional risks and uncertainties not presently known to the Company or currently deemed immaterial by the Company, may also impair the operations of or materially adversely affect the securities of the Company.
 If any such risks occur, the Company's shareholders could lose all or part of their investment and the business, financial condition, liquidity, results of operations and prospects of the Company could be materially adversely affected.
-Some of the risk factors described herein are interrelated and, consequently, readers should treat such risk factors.
-In addition to the risks described in the MD&A, refer to the "Risk Factors" section in the Company's Annual Report on Form 20-F.
+Some of the risk factors described herein are interrelated and, consequently, readers should carefully review such risk factors together with other information in this MD&A. In addition to the risks described in the MD&A, refer to the "Risk Factors" section in the Company's Annual Report on Form 20-F.